santahx/ChatOpolis/README.md

-    Chatopolis - a chat for planing and constructing tasks and to do lists.
+    Chatopolis - a task-groups maker that will creating and completing to do's and task.

 ChatOpolis build on top of one of the most Cutest chat apps ever created.

 - Original Code is only slightly touched.